genner-lab/Lake_Masoko_LightData/README.md

 # Lake_Masoko_LightData

-Light data collected from Lake Masoko
+Light spectrum and intensty data collected from Lake Masoko, Tanzania

+Data were collected by Dr Alan Hudson, in 2015 and 2016.